benspector-mls/asd-walker/README.md

 After the two players collide, make the player who is "it" turn red and move each player to the opposite corners of the screen.

+# Submit Your Work

+As always, once you are finished, you will need to push your work.
+You can use `git add <folder-name>`(with `<folder-name>` meaning your Walker folder name) to specifically add only the Walker project or you can use `git add -A` to add all of your files to the commit.

+After that, you should use `git commit -m "adding walker"` to commit your work.

+Finally, use `git push` to push your work to GitHub.